 Following almost 10 years of civil war and displacement of the population, Syria’s healthcare system has been decimated.
 According to the World Health Organization, only 50% of hospitals across Syria are fully functioning, 25% are partially functioning due to a shortage of staff, equipment, medicines or damage to hospital buildings, while the remaining 25% are not functioning at all.

-To help cover the cost of these necessary items to protect medical and non-medical staff working in CCTC’s in Northwest Syria, please consider donating to our Stop the Gaps campaign.
+To help support projects like, please consider donating to our Stop the Gaps campaign.

 The virus anywhere can affect us all everywhere.
 Working together we can stop the spread.